-This is about the state of post 9/11 world, which all but calls for US withdrawal from Iraq.
-Group member Ron Fair started writing it late in 2001, and another member, Will.I.Am, added the socially-conscious lyrics.
+This song is about the state of post 9/11 world, which all but calls for US withdrawal from Iraq.
+Group member Ron Fair started writing it late in 2001, and another member, will.i.am, added the socially conscious lyrics.

 This was co-written by Justin Timberlake, who also sang on the track.
 He came up the chorus after hearing the song on the phone.

 The song took a long time to develop.
-By the time they recorded the version on the album, they added a string section and recorded vocals by their new member - a female singer named Fergie.
+By the time they recorded the version on the Elephunk, The Black Eyed Peas added a string section and recorded vocals by their new member: a female singer named Fergie.
 They had also changed their sound to appeal to a wider audience.

 The group performed this on the 2004 Grammy Awards, where it was nominated for Record Of The Year.

-The lyrics, "The Bloods, the Crips and the KKK" are a reference to 2 gangs in the northeastern part of the United States and the Ku Klux Klan hate group.
+The lyrics, "The Bloods, the Crips and the KKK" are a reference to two Los Angeles-based gangs and the Ku Klux Klan hate group.